Finnish PM Sanna Marin says Europe isn't strong enough, would be in trouble without the US

 "The United States has given a lot of weapons, a lot of financial aid, a lot of humanitarian aid to Ukraine and Europe isn't strong enough yet," Marin said.

-US is the biggest arms supplier to Ukraine and has been providing Kyiv with major military aid in its war against Russia.
-A research suggests that Washington has till date committed $18.6bn to Ukraine ever since the start of the war.
+U.S. is the biggest arms supplier to Ukraine and has been providing Kyiv with major military aid in its ongoing war against Russia.
+A research suggests that Washington has till date committed $18.6 billion to Ukraine ever since the start of the war.
 European Union comes in second, followed by the UK, according to the Kiel Institute for the World Economy.

 Marin said that European countries' own stocks are now depleting and the countries need to look for ways to bolster European defences.